ryanclove/CS352/Projects/Project 2/Project 2 Submitted files/README.txt

-1. Antoino Ignarra aji44 and Ryan Coslove rmc326
+1. me and a partner

 2. There are no known bugs/errors.